telerik/fiddler-everywhere-docs/installation-procedure.md

 This article provides additional information related to the installation of Fiddler Everywhere and of its root certificate as well as lists the available options for logging into the tool and updating it.

-The step-by-step tutorials for getting up and running with Fiddler Everywhere are:
+To get up and running with Fiddler Everywhere, refer to the step-by-step tutorials:

 * [First Steps with Fiddler Everywhere on Windows]({% slug first_steps_windows %})
 * [First Steps with Fiddler Everywhere on macOS]({% slug first_steps_macos %})